LilDojd/dioxus-spline/README.md

 2. Attach event listeners to any `SplineEvent`
 3. Trigger Spline Events and modify Spline objects!

-You can also:
-1. Query Spline objects via `Application.findObjectByName` or `Application.findObjectById`.

-To see how, visit examples
+To see how, visit examples and gh-page

 Some additional helpful info can be found in the documentation: